Aaron Cook (baseball): 2014 season

 After missing most of the 2013 season due to injury, Cook after more than five months expressed a desire to return to pitching.
 Cook later decided to rest and work out for MLB teams in 2015.

 Pitching style

-Cook is a sinkerballer.
-Cook relies on a heavy sinker, which he throws more than 70% of the time and induces ground balls at an average 64% of the time.
-His sinker is considered by many hitters like trying to hit an anvil falling, as it bottoms out at the end.
-His response to his style of pitching has always been: "I'm a pitch to contact guy, I may not be a flashy pitcher because I don't get the K's.
+Cook was a sinkerballer.
+He relied on a heavy sinker, which he threw more than 70% of the time and induced ground balls at an average 64% of the time.
+His sinker was considered by many hitters like trying to hit an anvil falling, as it bottomed out at the end.
+His response to his style of pitching had always been: "I'm a pitch to contact guy, I may not be a flashy pitcher because I don't get the K's.
 I work quick and I make hitters make contact on my sinker and induce the ground ball".

-His repertoire also includes a curveball, a changeup and a cutter he added in 2010.
+His repertoire also included a curveball, a changeup, and a cutter he added in 2010.